Wiz-IO/wizio-gsm/README.md

 * Quectel M66
 * * OpenCPU ( as is )
 * * Arduino ( C/C++ )
-* other modules - in progress...
+* Other modules - in progress...

 ## Supported Boards
 * Comet M66 Demo Board